Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Introduction

 \section{Introduction}

 Matroid realization spaces have long been a central research focus in algebraic combinatorics and algebraic topology, providing an extensive source of singular spaces in algebraic geometry.
-In \cite{mnev1988universality,lee2013mnev}, the Mnëv-Sturmfels Universality Theorem~demonstrates that matroid realization spaces adhere to the ``Murphy's Law in Algebraic Geometry," meaning that for each singularity type, there exists a matroid of rank $3$ whose realization space exhibits that singularity.
-The study of matroid realization spaces is also crucial in the context of hyperplane arrangements; each collection of vectors realizing a matroid $M$ corresponds to a realization of a hyperplane arrangement in the dual vector space, whose combinatorics equals $M$, \cite{bokowski1989computational,richter1999universality}.
-Hence, the matroid realization space can be viewed as a parameter space of hyperplane arrangements with fixed combinatorics.
-Moreover, hyperplane arrangements within the same connected component of the realization space have diffeomorphic complements, \cite{randell1989lattice}.
-A natural question is whether the combinatorics determines the irreducible component of the arrangement in the realization space.
-However, in \cite{rybnikov2011fundamental}, Rybnikov provides a counterexample involving two arrangements with identical combinatorics, yet whose complements possess non-isomorphic fundamental groups.
+The Mnëv-Sturmfels universality theorem demonstrates that matroid realization spaces adhere to the Murphy's law in algebraic geometry, meaning that for each singularity type, there exists a matroid of rank $3$ whose realization space exhibits that singularity; see e.g.~\cite{mnev1985manifolds, mnev1988universality,lee2013mnev}.

+Moreover, there is a natural correspondence between the realization spaces of matroids and those of hyperplane arrangements.
+Each collection of vectors realizing a matroid $M$ corresponds to a hyperplane arrangement in the dual vector space; \cite{bokowski1989computational,richter1999universality}.
+Thus, the matroid realization space serves as a parameter space for hyperplane arrangements with fixed combinatorial structure.
+Furthermore, hyperplane arrangements within the same connected component of the realization space have diffeomorphic complements \cite{randell1989lattice}.
+A natural question is to determine when the realization space is irreducible.
+In general, this does not hold, as demonstrated by Rybnikov in \cite{rybnikov2011fundamental}, where he constructed a counterexample consisting of two arrangements with the same combinatorial structure whose complements have non-isomorphic fundamental groups.

+Our primary focus on matroid realization spaces is centered on the challenge of determining their irreducible decomposition.
+As noted in \cite{knutson2013positroid}, this is generally a difficult problem, and the existing literature offers limited insights.
+In \cite{nazir2012connectivity}, it was shown that the realization spaces of inductively connected line arrangements are irreducible.
+This result was extended in \cite{Emiliano-Fatemeh} to higher-rank matroids, specifically inductively connected hyperplane arrangements, where it was shown that their realization spaces are irreducible.